 All ruffles add fabric, which means additional bulk.
-If you’re big busted, avoid a wide ruffle that sits on the bust.
+If you’re big busted, avoid a wide ruffle that sits on the bust and opt for a ruffled V-neck.
 However if you’re small busted, a ruffle over the bust is a great style for you.

 Equally narrow shoulders vs. broad shoulders.
 Narrow shoulders look great with an exaggerated ruffle worn either straight across the shoulders or one shouldered.
 The ruffle creates a little extra up top, helping to balance a narrow shoulder with a wider hip.

 Above: Aere off shoulder blouse – broad shoulders look fabulous in off the shoulder